-SCHEME OF POST-MATRIC SCHOLARSHIPS TO THE OTHER BACKWARD CLASSES FOR STUDIES IN INDIA
+SCHEME OF POST-MATRIC SCHOLARSHIPS FOR OTHER BACKWARD CLASSES STUDENTS FOR STUDYING IN INDIA

 (Revised w.e.f.
 1.07.2011)

 XII.
 'FUNDS-LIMITED' NATURE OF THE REVISED SCHEME AND PROCEDURE FOR CAPPING

 Even under the existing PMS-OBC Scheme, due to budgetary constraint, in practice, it has not been possible for the Central Government to provide assistance for giving scholarship to all eligible students.
 Therefore, a notional allocation (NA) under the Scheme was being conveyed at the beginning of the financial year since 2008-09 to States/UTs having OBC population, in proportion to their total population as per census and they were being requested to send proposals within the NA.
 This is now being formalized under the revised Scheme, as per broad procedure outlined below:-

 - At the beginning of the financial year, notional allocation(NA) of funds of States/UTs will be made by this Ministry, from the overall annual outlay of the Scheme, on the basis of population of each State/UT, excluding States/UTs having no notified list of OBCs (viz.
 Arunachal Pradesh, Meghalaya, Mizoram, Nagaland and Lakshadweep).

 - States/UTs will sub-allocate their NA, district-wise and group-wise, for all non-professional courses.
 However, such sub-allocation would not be necessary for professional courses, as institutions of professional education tend to be concentrated in major cities/centres.
 The State Government is expected to lay down criteria for selection for award of scholarship under both types of courses-professional and non-professional, to the extent of available funds, based on merit-cum-means.